Meteor-Community-Packages/Meteor-CollectionFS/README.md

 To use the version 1 of `collectionFS` please tryout [Eric's updated fork](https://github.com/aldeed/Meteor-CollectionFS)

-I'm working hard on the new version, primary focus is on the code at the moment so docs are somewhat limited.
+We are working hard on the new version, primary focus is on the code at the moment so docs are somewhat limited.

-Kind regards Morten
+Eric & Morten

 #CollectionFS
 CollectionFS adds simple yet robust file uploading and downloading abilities to your Meteor web app.
 It is a mix of [Meteor.Collection](http://docs.meteor.com/#meteor_collection) and MongoDB's [GridFS](http://docs.mongodb.org/manual/core/gridfs/).
 CollectionFS stores files in your MongoDB database but also provides the ability to easily store files on the server filesystem or a remote filesystem.